-In fact, many modern men say that they believe in equal distribution of labor.
-And studies have shown that many of those men feel they do their equal share—despite proof to the contrary.
-More and more, we are understanding that it has to do with the mental load that women shoulder.
+While many modern partners say that they believe in equal distribution of labor, and studies have shown that many men feel they do their equal share, there is evidence to the contrary.
+More and more, it's becoming apparent that this has to do with the mental load that women shoulder.
 Even if male partners are happy to chip in, they often expect the woman to be the manager of the household tasks—that it’s the wife’s job to tell them when they need help.
 But that assumes that women need to be the ones watching, noticing, keeping track, and delegating.
-And that, in itself, is a huge mental load.
-Instead of automatically taking on some of that load, men respond with the familiar phrase, “But you should have asked!”
-By that reasoning, occasionally unloading the dishwasher when they’re told to means that they’re pulling their weight—for a perfect visual representation of this dilemma, see a a recent Guardian comic that nails it.
+That, in itself, is a lot of emotional labor to bear.

-The bad news is, it only gets worse once you start a family.
+The bad news is, this feeling of taking on too much only gets worse once you start a family if the division of labor in a household has not been discussed ahead of time.
 A study found that in the weeks after a baby is born, men cut back their household chores by five hours a week, while women only cut back by an hour a week.
 Not only that, having a child only added 10 hours a week to a man’s workload—but it added 21 hours a week to a woman’s.
-But, again, the fathers thought they were doing their fair share.
+And at the same time, the fathers felt they were doing their fair share.

 There are a few different theories about this.
 Part of the issue is the mental load, but there are also deeply rooted societal expectations of motherhood that couples may unconsciously revert to—even with the best of intentions.
 Starting a family often means inching closer to the 1950s nuclear family model, even if you don’t realize that you’re doing it.